APogue/APogue.github.io/research/capabilitites.md

 **Why this approach matters:**
 Manual coding tools like NVivo or Atlas.ti are rigorous but slow; automated detectors like GDELT are fast but often context-blind.
 This system keeps the rigor *and* adds scale—every claim is traceable to the exact words that support it, and it can handle dozens of incidents efficiently.

+“This system keeps the rigor and adds scale—every claim is traceable… and it can handle dozens of incidents efficiently.”
+→ This is basically a pitch line comparing your system to NVivo or GDELT.

+Traditional manual coding tools such as NVivo or Atlas.ti provide rigor but are time-intensive, while automated systems like GDELT scale quickly but often miss context.
+This framework is designed to combine the strengths of both: each classification remains tied to the source text for traceability, while the system can process a larger number of incidents more efficiently than manual methods.

 ---

 ## 3. The AI System is Analytical, Not Creative